Zeiss Visual Field Analyzer

 Oculus Keratograph 5M

 OCULUS Keratograph 5M is a cutting-edge piece of technology known as a corneal topographer.
-With its built-in real keratometer and a color camera optimized for external imaging, the Keratograph 5M produces incredible images of the unique contours of your eye, that are both extremely informative to your Cedar Park eye doctor, and easy to explain to you, the patient.
+With its built-in real keratometer and a color camera optimized for external imaging, the Keratograph 5M produces incredible images of the unique contours of your eye, that are both extremely informative to your Raleigh eye doctor, and easy to explain to you, the patient.

 Unique features include examining the meibomian glands, non-invasive tear film break-up time and the tear meniscus height measurement and evaluating the lipid layer.
 All of these features make the Keratograph 5M very useful in the detection and evaluation of dry eye symptoms.